jorendorff/git-ignorance/submodules.md

+# Git submodules

 *   **What is a submodule?**

     A git repository embedded in another repository.

 *   **Is all this as ad hoc as it looks, or is there a method to the madness?**

-    Unknown.
+    Read on.

+## Basic tasks

 *   **When I first clone a repository, how do I tell git to also populate all submodules to the recorded revisions?**

-    I think `git submodule update` is all you need.
+    `git submodule update`

 *   **When I pull from a repository, how do I tell git to also update all submodules to the recorded revisions, fetching if necessary?**

-    Same deal, `git submodule update`.
+    `git submodule update`

+*   **Is it dangerous to do that if I have uncommitted changes in the submodule repo / if I have done `git checkout $other_branch` in the submodule repo?**

+    (Unknown.)

 *   **Does `git status` in an enclosing repository tell me what I've changed in submodules?**

+    Not in detail, but it'll say:

+        Changes not staged for commit:
+        ...
+                modified:   path/to/my/submodule (modified content)

 *   **Does `git commit` in either a submodule or the enclosing repository do anything to the other?**

-    No.
+    No. Committing in a submodule (or pulling new changes into a submodule) will result in the submodule being "ahead" of the enclosing repository's expectations; `git status` in the enclosing repo will then say:

+        Changes not staged for commit:
+        ...
+                modified:   path/to/my/submodule (new commits)

 *   **OK then, how do I update the enclosing repository so that it understands I made changes in the submodule and I want to use them?**

+    ```
+    git add path/to/my/submodule
+    ```

+    This stages the change (to the enclosing repo's index).
+    You still have to commit that change, like any other.

+## How it works

 *   **Where is the recorded revision stored in the enclosing repository?**